-Bike panniers are essentially thick, large plastic bags that you fill and stuff similar to how you might pack your back pack.
-My husband would essentially have to throw everything into the bike pannier bag in one messy cluttered heap.
+Bike panniers are essentially thick, large plastic bags that you fill and stuff similar to how you might pack your backpack.
+My husband would have to throw everything into the bike pannier bag in one messy, cluttered heap.

-His clothes would get wrinkled and any work documents he put in there might get crushed.
-Smaller items like his wallet or keys would get lost and his laptop would be in there somewhere too.
+His clothes would get wrinkled, and any work documents he put in there might get crushed.
+Smaller items like his

 It’s a waterproof garment bag:

 The bag itself measures 38.5 x 3 x 19 inches and weighs about 4.4 pounds.
-It has a capacity of 55 Litres which is really big.
-I went backpacking across Europe for 3 weeks with a smaller back pack than that so you know it can hold everything you need and then some.
+It has a capacity of 55 Litres which is significant.
+I went backpacking across Europe for three weeks with a smaller backpack than that, so you know it can hold everything you need and then some.

-You can easily pack 3 to 5 garments and keeps them relatively wrinkle free.
-You can also also fit a towel, a work folder and a 15 inch laptop and accessories.
+You can easily pack 3 to 5 garments and keeps them relatively wrinkle-free.
+You can also fit a towel, a work folder and a 15-inch laptop and accessories.

-It has really deep exterior pockets where you can easily pack a pair of shoes, a lunch, your toiletries and bike maintenance tools.
+It has really deep exterior pockets where you can easily pack a pair of shoes, lunch, toiletries, and bike maintenance tools.

 There are several loops attached to the zippers where you can clip lights for extra visibility at night.
-If you have a spare carabineer you can clip on a portable speaker if that’s how you want to roll.
+If you have a spare carabineer, you can clip on a

 It’s reflective for night visibility:

-There are some reflective accents on the side of the bag which face the rear of the bike which is a must have for cyclists at night.
+There are some reflective accents on the side of the bag that face the bike’s rear, which is a must-have for cyclists at night.
 The reflective accents are very discreet, not like your typical reflective material- very tastefully done if you ask me.

 The bag looks like professional luggage:

-Flying with a garment bag is great for business travellers because it keeps your clothes relatively wrinkle free.
-Luckily, this bag meets standard airline carry-on requirements so you can bring it on the plane as your carry on bag.
+Flying with a garment bag is great for business travellers because it keeps your clothes relatively wrinkle-free.
+Luckily, this bag meets standard airline carry-on requirements so that you can bring it on the plane as your

 Mounts to any standard bike rack.